GeorgeHernandez/GeorgeHernandez/Cognition/Cognition.md

 ## Directory Table of Contents

+Directories:
+- [[CSE]].
+A directory on computer science and engineering.

+Files:
 - [[CardinalAndOrdinal|Cardinal and Ordinal]].
 Cardinal counts, while ordinal orders.
-- [[CSE]].
-A directory on computer science and engineering.
 - [[MetricOrSIPrefixes|Metric or SI Prefixes]].
 Prefixes used in the International System of Units (SI), aka the metric system.
 - [[PeriodicTable|Periodic Table]].
 A few notes on the Periodic Table.
 - [[ScientificAndEngineeringNotation|Scientific and Engineering Notation]].
 A few notes on scientific and engineering notation.